appgurueu/codeguessing/Readme.md

 * 48: Finding an evenly spaced needle in a haystack in TypeScript.
 * 49: A weird, minimalistic Lisp written in Racket.
 * 50: Silly Markov chain in Java.
+* 51: Turing Machine to find the length of a string, implemented in C.